 Flip the coconut onto the glass and drain the milk.
 Once it’s empty you can use a hacksaw to cut it in half.

 Scoop the meat out with a knife and save those inside bits for later.
-You can and hop on over to my friend Jas’s delicious cooking site to get some amazing coconut recipes BTW.
+You can hop on over to my friend Jas’s delicious cooking site to get some amazing coconut recipes BTW.

 Turning the Broken Wine Glasses and Coconuts into Planters

-Eye ball the thickness of the wine stem and grab a drill bit that’s a little bit thicker and make a hole in the bottom of the coconut half.
+Eye ball the thickness of the wine stem and grab a drill bit that’s a little bit thicker and make a hole in the bottom, center of the coconut half.
 You’ll only need to drill into one of the halves since the indents should be wide enough for the stem of the wine glass to fit into.
 Don’t forget to drill a few small drainage holes too 😉

 Mix up some strong all purpose glue and attach the wine stem to the coconut half.
 We used Pratley Steel Quickset but any waterproof, non-toxic glue should work.